-It is important that any external visitor is clear about their role and responsibility whilst they are in school delivering a session.
-Any visitor must adhere to our code of practice developed in line with CES guidance 'Checklist for External Speakers to Schools' 5.
+It is important that any external visitor is clear about their role and responsibility whilst they are in school.

-Health professionals should follow the school's policies, minimising the potential for disclosures or inappropriate comments using negotiated ground rules and distancing techniques as other teachers would.
-They will ensure that all teaching is rooted in Catholic principles and practice.
+Professionals should follow the school's policies, minimising the potential for disclosures or inappropriate comments using negotiated ground rules and distancing techniques as other teachers would.